-If you’re often surprised when you open up your credit card and bank statements and see how much money you spent, or you worry that your cash outflow may be exceeding your cash inflow, there could be a simple solution: A personal cash flow statement.
+If you’re often surprised (and not in a good way) when you open up your credit card and bank statements and see how much money you spent, you are not alone.
+Or perhaps your pain point comes when you check your bank balance and worry that your cash outflow may be exceeding your cash inflow.
+In either scenario, there could be a simple solution: a personal cash flow statement.

-Creating a personal cash flow statement can give you a clear picture of your monthly cash inflow (money you earn) and your monthly cash outflow (money you spend) to determine if you have a positive or negative net cash flow.
+Creating a personal cash flow statement can give you a clear picture of your monthly cash inflow (money you earn) and your monthly cash outflow (money you spend).
+Armed with that intel, you can determine if you have a positive or negative net cash flow.

 And while it may sound intimidating, creating a personal cash flow statement is relatively simple.
 All you need to get started is to gather up your bank statements and bills for one month (or more).
 Then, it’s a matter of some basic calculations.